Day 172: Sound of the Surf

 - The Vitality Ring, which grants Ether Boost and Vitality Surge, a far more impressive counterpart to Vitality Bracer that boosts your Strength when HP is full.

 Last of all, your Agent promotion provides an additional character for Mission Mode.
 This is the first of the Bonus Characters, who are united by the fact that they… urm… seem to have been put together in a rush.
 But they’re interesting all the same!
 Today’s newbie is Riku in his Deep Dive appearance.
-Riku’s air attacks are strangely floaty, and he doesn’t control at all like his Re:CoM self like you might expect.
+Riku’s air attacks are strangely floaty, and he doesn’t control at all like his Re:CoM self.

-Bonus Characters generally only have three weapons in practice: two come from specific Gears from the late- and post-game (which I’ll discuss at those times), but if you’re not using those exact two Gears, you will always be fighting with the Bonus Character’s default weapon and its + and ++ variants, no matter what Gear you have equipped.
-In Riku’s case, we’re of course talking about the Soul Eater.
-The base-level version of this weapon is unlocked by using no Gear or by equipping early story mode Gears.
-The + version of the weapon is unlocked by mid-game gears, and surprise, surprise: late game gears give you the ++.
-Because Bonus Characters aren’t unlocked until late in the game, however, they start off considerably more powerful than the Organization: Riku’s base-level Soul Eater gives him +70 attack, even with no Gear at all!
-Likewise, the upgrades come with huge attack boosts: Riku’s Soul Eater+ is +100, while the Soul Eater++ is +120!
+Bonus Characters generally only have three weapons in practice: two come from specific Gears from the late- and post-game, and I’ll discuss when we get there.
+If you’re not using those exact two Gears, you will always be fighting with the Bonus Character’s default weapon and its + and ++ variants.
+The base-level version of this weapon is unlocked by using no Gear or by equipping any early-game Gear, the + version of the weapon is unlocked by equipping any mid-game gear, and surprise, surprise, late game gears give you the ++ variant.
+There’s no difference between the individual gears for bonus characters, except for the number of slots!
+In Riku’s case, his default weapon is the Soul Eater.
+Because Bonus Characters aren’t unlocked until relatively late in the game, they start off considerably more powerful than the Organization: Riku’s base-level Soul Eater gives him +70 attack, even with no Gear at all!
+Likewise, the upgrades come with huge attack boosts: Riku’s Soul Eater+ is +100 attack, while the Soul Eater++ is +120!

-Despite their huge stat boosts, a Bonus Character’s base-level, + and ++ default weapons share the same abilities.
-This means that, unlike with Organization members, there’s never any sense in using a weaker level Gear on a Bonus Character’s default weapon unless you want a handicap.
-Sadly, this cuts down dramatically on any strategy involved in your character build.
+Unlike Organization characters, who might want to use a weaker Gear to get a favourable pattern or ability set, bonus characters have no reason to take a weaker weapon once they’ve got access to the stronger ones!
+Sadly, this dramatically cuts down on any strategy involved in your character build.
 The only strategy involved is in the late and post-game, where you have to debate whether you want to go with the ++ version of your character’s default weapon or if you want to switch over to the specialized late- and post-game Gears I mentioned in the previous paragraph.

 Riku’s Soul Eater grants him the following abilities: 1.
 Striker, 2.
 Grand Slam, and 3.
 Critical Boost.
-Critical Boost’s not so bad, but this trio of abilties still don’t differentiate Riku much from other generic combat characters.
-Also notable: while Organization members have an innate resistance to their personal element, and all other Bonus Characters have Light resistance identical to Roxas and Xion, Riku has… no innate elemental resistances.
-I’ll be honest: it’s not the worst downside I’ve ever seen, but since he’s the only character with this deficit, you could still use it to make the argument that it makes him the worst character in the game.
+Critical Boost’s not so bad, but this trio of abilities doesn’t differentiate Riku much from other generic combat characters.
+Also notable: while Organization members have an innate resistance to their personal element, and all other Bonus Characters have Light resistance identical to Roxas and Xion, Riku, on the other hand… has no innate elemental resistances.
+It’s not the worst downside I’ve ever seen, but since he’s the only character with this deficit, you could still use it to make the argument that it makes him the worst character in the game.
 Good job, Rik’.
 Good on ya.